-The reflectivity composites in Figs. 2 and 3 show the reflectivity signature associated with the triple point between the three air masses: i) post-gust front air north of the outflow boundary, ii) warm, moist air east of the dryline and iii) hot, dry air west of the dryline.
+The radar reflectivity composites in Figs. 2 and 3 show the reflectivity signature associated with the triple point between the three air masses: i) cool, dry air in the post-gust front easterly flow north of the outflow boundary, ii) warm, moist air in the southerly flow east of the dryline and iii) hot, dry air in the southwesterly flow west of the dryline.
 The fine lines associated with these boundaries are apparent.
 The cold front is more diffuse and less defined but still apparent.
-The north-south bands of enhanced reflectivity, perhaps indicative of internal gravity wave updrafts, are visible east of the triple point.
+The north-south bands of enhanced reflectivity, perhaps indicative of internal gravity wave updrafts, are visible east and north of the triple point.
+A suggestion of horizontal convective rolls are shown east of the dryline.
 Convection initiation occurred just before 2100 UTC, apparent by the small echo just southeast of the triple point between the outflow boundary and dryline (Fig. 3).